websideas/Mondova/wp-content/plugins/yith-woocommerce-compare/README.txt

 == Upgrade notice ==

-= 2.0.6 =
+= 2.1.0 = Released on Oct 19, 2016

+* Added: Support to WooCommerce 2.6.4
+* Added: Support to WordPress 4.6
+* Added: Auto remove from compare list for products that are private or were cancelled.
+* Added: Add as default fields Weight and Dimensions.
+* Fixed: Uncaught ReferenceError "redirect_to_cart is not defined" error on "add to cart" action.
-* Added: Compatibility with WooCommerce 2.5 RC
+* Fixed: Compatibility issue with NextGen Gallery plugin.
-* Updated: Change ajax call fron admin-ajax to wc-ajax
-* Updated: Plugin template compare.php
+* Updated: Plugin Core.
-* Updated: Plugin Core
+* Updated: Language Files.